Tribe 8: Other work

 Outside of the band, Lynn Breedlove is also the author of a novel, Godspeed, published in 2002, now translated into German as Goetterspeed, and a memoir Lynnee Breedlove's One Freak Show published in 2009, winner of the 2010 Lambda Award for Transgender Writing.
 Leslie Mah has appeared in various films including The Yo-Yo Gang by G. B. Jones; Shut Up White Boy, co-directed by Vu T. and Thu Ha; and produced her own film, Estrofemme, in 1998.
 Breedlove wrote, co-directed, co-produced, and starred in a short film, Godspeed, based on his novel.
 It debuted in festivals in 2007.
 It features Jillian Lauren, Adam Horowitz, Leslie Mah, and Bucky Sinister, with cameos by Meliza Banales and Jewelle Gomez.
-His comedy solo show on trans bodies, community and feminism, "Lynnee Breedlove's One Freak Show", toured worldwide from 2004-2009.
+His comedy solo show on trans bodies, community and feminism, "Lynnee Breedlove's One Freak Show", toured worldwide from 2004 to 2009.
 He now runs Homobiles, a queer ride service.

 Outside of Tribe 8, Jen Schwartz is a solo singer, songwriter, multi-instrumentalist and producer who released her debut album Candy from a Stranger in 2000.
 She also owns Rampage Productions, a service business for musicians in Los Angeles.
 In 2010, she formed the band Me of a Kind.
 Me of a Kind's debut album is slated for release in the fall of 2010 on the Rampage Productions label.